 The Gradient tool and the Gradient panel have many options common between them.
 However, there are some tasks that you can perform only with the tool or the panel.
 Using the Gradient tool and the panel, you can specify multiple color stops, their location, and spread.
 You can also specify the angle at which colors display, the aspect ratio of an elliptical gradient, and the opacity of each color.

-For the linear and radial gradient types, when you click the Gradient tool in the object, Gradient Annotator appears in the object.
+For the linear and radial gradient types, when you click the Gradient tool in the toolbar, Gradient Annotator appears in the object.
 Gradient Annotator is a slider that shows a starting point, an end point, a midpoint, and two color stops for the starting and end points.

 A. Gradient Annotator B. Dotted ring C. Point to change aspect ratio D. Rotation cursor E. Point to resize radial gradient F. End point (arrow point) G. Color stop H. Mid point I. Selected color stop J. Origin point